Home improvement loans

 But be careful not to borrow more than you can afford to repay.

-the APR on the loan
+annual percentage rate (APR) on the loan

-the total you will repay
+total you'll repay

 Will home improvements add value to my home?